 Cannabis as Collaborator: Procedure for Use in Psychotherapy

-Having several preparation sessions before and several integration sessions after the first cannabis session is important.
-Getting to know who I’m working with guides me in providing questions, reflections and suggestions.
-Interpersonal connection also helps meet needs that may arise during and after a cannabis session.
+Having several preparation sessions before and several integration sessions after the first cannabis session is essential.
+Getting to know who I’m working with guides me in providing questions, reflections, and suggestions.
+The interpersonal connection also helps meet needs that may arise during and after a cannabis session.

 In the preparation phase, we go over personal history, challenging symptoms or conditions to address, one’s previous relationship to cannabis, and the intentions/hopes/desires for the cannabis session.
 I ask that my clients abstain from cannabis use a week before the cannabis-assisted psychotherapy session if possible.
 This enables them to interact with the plant in a new and different way.